Welcome to the playoffs: The NBA’s best time of year is here | Times Leader

 There’s no travel in these playoffs, obviously.
 It’ll be 16 teams, with games limited to two arenas at Disney.
 For the first round, it’ll be four games per day at each site, meaning drama will begin in the early afternoon and continue until late in the evening.

 Outside the Disney gates, the coronavirus pandemic continues.
-Most NCAA sports won’t be played this fall, and by a thread.
-When the U.S. Open tennis tournament begins this month, both reigning champions will be among the many big names sitting out because of virus concerns. though it continues pushing to complete its much-shortened season.
+Most NCAA sports won’t be played this fall, and college football’s hopes seem to be hanging by a thread.
+When the U.S. Open tennis tournament begins this month, both reigning champions — Rafael Nadal and Bianca Andreescu — will be among the many big names sitting out because of virus concerns.
+Baseball has dealt with outbreaks, though it continues pushing to complete its much-shortened season.

 But inside the bubble, daily testing is working and the value of the strict protocols has been proven.
 No players inside have had a confirmed positive test and now the best time of the NBA year is set to begin.